ipclucas/JekyllTest/docs/getting-started/ios.md

 ### Initialize the SDKs
-The SDKs need to be initialized with the correct keys provided by Infinite Peripherals.
-This step is important and should be the first code to run before using other functions from the SDKs.
+First, initialize the SDKs with valid keys provided by Infinite Peripherals.
+This is a required step before you are able to use other functions from the SDKs.
 ```swift
 // Create tenant
 let tenant = Tenant(hostKey: "Host key", tenantKey: "Tenant key")